Finding a Top Financial Advisor Firm in Louisville, Kentucky

 Anthony Christensen is the founder, sole owner and president of the firm.
 He has more than 20 years of financial industry experience.
 Prior to founding Access Wealth, Christensen was an associate vice president at Morgan Stanley.

-Three additional people work at the firm, including Brad Hellman, certified financial planner (CFP) and certified investment management analyst (CIMA).
+Three additional people work at the firm, including Brad Hellman, a certified financial planner (CFP) and certified investment management analyst (CIMA).
 There are no certified public accountants (CPAs) or chartered financial analysts (CFAs) at Access Wealth, two common designations often found at financial advisor firms.

 Access Wealth Management Investment Strategy